Best Bleach For Dark Hair Without Damage: Your Complete Guide!

 Best Bleach For Dark Hair

-Although most professionals do not recommend doing bleaching at home, with the right products, proper techniques, and helpful safety tips, you are good to go.
-You can find all of these in this article.
-So, safe bleaching at home is possible!
-But if you are too worried about messing up and damaging(1) your hair, I’d recommend going to a trusted salon near you.
+While most professionals advise against home bleaching, with the right products, techniques, and safety precautions, you can achieve success.
+You’ll find all the necessary information in this article.
+So, yes, safe bleaching at home is possible!
+But if you’re still feeling unsure and worried about damaging your hair, it might be best to visit a trusted salon nearby.

 Why Should You Bleach Your Dark Hair?

 This is a frequently asked question when it comes to color-treating dark hair.
-To understand the reason as to why you cannot go dye directly without bleach for dark hair, you need to know how bleaching works.
+To understand the reason why you cannot go dye directly without bleach for dark hair, you need to know how bleaching works.
 In a nutshell, bleaching is an aggressive chemical process that helps hair cuticles to open and dissolve melanin.
 If you leave the bleach longer on your hair (not more than 60 minutes), more melanin bonds will get destroyed and your hair will be lighter.
 But this might leave your strands too porous and straw-like.

 best at home hair bleaching kit